 Binoculars are ideal instruments for beginner astronomers.
-They are portable, fairly easy to hold steady, and you can comfortably see the Moon, most planets, stars, galaxies, star clusters and nebulae with them.
+They are portable, easy to hold steady, and you can comfortably see most celestial bodies with them.

 Your binoculars will have a pair of numbers associated with them, like 10 x 50, 7 x 50 or 7 x 35.

 The first number is the magnification.
 This tells you how zoomed in you are – that is, how much closer the object appears than it is.
 So for a 7 x 35 pair, objects look 7 times closer than they are.
 As magnification increases, shakiness increases and brightness decreases.
 You can try this with your phone camera – hold it up in the air with your hand, and zoom in as far as it lets you.
 You’ll notice that the image gets really unsteady, and may get dimmer.
 This is a problem with high magnifications – anything above 10x will need a tripod to keep steady.

 The second number is the aperture (in mm).
 Aperture tells you how big the lens is, and therefore how much light it can collect.
 A 7 x 35 pair has lenses that are each 35 mm across.
 As the aperture increases, each lens gets bigger and disproportionately heavier.
 An aperture of above 50mm makes binoculars significantly heavy to hold up for long periods.